 Legacy applications can be difficult to manage for businesses today.

-This is because of a few principal reasons; most often their flexibility as to ease-of-use for end users, the integration capabilities it has, and in some cases a situation where the team who developed the application that is no longer at the company, meaning current staff are encumbered with old, unruly technology.
+This is because of a few principal reasons: most often their flexibility as to ease-of-use for end users, the integration capabilities it has, and in some cases a situation where the team that developed the application is no longer at the company, meaning current staff are encumbered with old, unruly technology.

 Low-code workflow automation is something organizations find themselves approaching with more candor as they assess the capabilities of their existing applications and the effectiveness of their current working processes.

-While other automation technologies, like RPA, offer plenty of room to maneuver in terms of automating simple, repetitive tasks; low-code offers the greater opportunities to establish end-to-end automated workflows in all lines business that can be deployed at scale.
+While other automation technologies, like RPA, offer plenty of room to maneuver in terms of automating simple, repetitive tasks, low-code offers greater opportunities to establish end-to-end automated workflows across all lines of business that can be deployed at scale.

-Low-code also offers a substantial amount of flexibility, particularly with regards to app migration and improvement, as well as strong levels of oversight for data compliance purposes.
+Low-code also offers a substantial amount of flexibility, particularly with regard to app migration and improvement, as well as strong levels of oversight for data compliance purposes.